 Before that (but after a light razzing), Mo Dingo divulges the details of one of his recent gigs, where he played a more modern set for a teenager’s Sweet 16 party.
-Being that Mo is the crotchety old guy that he is (LOL) — he employed the assistance of his 4 teenagers to help him refine the playlist, which was a learning experience for himself, as well as his kids…not to mention the bonding time, with music as the centerpiece!
+Being that Mo is the crotchety old guy that he is, he employed the assistance of his 4 teenagers to help him refine the playlist.
+This was a learning experience for himself, as well as his kids… not to mention the bonding time, with music as the centerpiece!

-Through the course of answering emails, comments, and voice mails, we touch on several topics, ranging from penetrating market like Las Vegas, even when you’re a working spouse and parent with little time to dedicate to “partying”.
+Through the course of answering emails, comments, and voicemails, we touch on several topics, ranging from penetrating markets like Las Vegas, even when you’re a working spouse and parent with little time to dedicate to “partying”.

 For another listener, we discuss ways of starting your own event or series, for the sake of establishing some more gigs for yourself, or to help promote a crew you’re with or want to be a part of.
 This listener has a big gig coming up and wants to start moving things in that direction, and get a little more time behind the decks, in front of people, before the “big one”!